Freymat/from_eScriptorium_to_Passim_and_back/readme.md

 `levenshtein_threshold` (int): for every OCR line with an alignment found by Passim, the Levenshtein ratio beetween OCR and GT is calculated.
 If this ratio is above the threshold, the alignment is considered valid.

 #### Results summary (tsv) parameters
-Two tsv files are created in the `data/output/results_summary_tsv/` folder.
+Multiple tsv files are created in the `data/output/results_summary_tsv/` folder.
 They contain the number of aligned lines and the length of the biggest line cluster for each page and each GT.
-The following parameters can be set:
+The following parameters can be set (in the `config.py` file):

-`display_n_best_gt` (bool): if True, the best GT for each part will be displayed at the beginning of the tsv file.

-`n_best_gt` (int): the number of best GT to display in the tsv file.
+`n_best_gt` (int): the number of best GT to display in the tsv file where top GT are displayed.

 ### 3. Get your xml alto files (OCR) from eScriptorium
 After having set the doc_pk you want to retrieve from eScriptorium in the `config.py`, you can import the xml files with the following command: